guillefidelio/reviewrepl.ai/logged_in_user_flow.md

 │ │ │ Version 2.0.1       │  │ │ │  SIMPLE MODE SHOWS A MESSAGE "YOU ARE GOING TO ANSWER REVIEWS
 │                             │ │ │ ON OUR STATE OF THE ART AI MODEL                             │ │ │
 │                             │ │ │                                                              │ │ │
-│                             │ │ │ PRO MODE SHOWS THE PROMPTS AND EDITABLES FROM FIRESTORE      │ │ │
+│                             │ │ │ PRO MODE SHOWS THE PROMPTS AND EDITABLES FROM SUPABASE      │ │ │
 │                             │ │ │                                                              │ │ │
 │                             │ │ │                                                              │ │ │
 │                             │ │ │                                                              │ │ │